DevKatsOfficial/LinkedIn-Expert-System/README.md

 A project of expert system using data from LinkedIn.

-Install Nodejs and download it from official website Install mongodb Server For Databases
+Install Nodejs and download it from official website Install mongodb Server For Databases download it from official website

+```
 Install Node js and  angular packages run this command
-```

 npm install

 For Starting node Server write this command